ingen-lab/Ruth/Mesh/Avatar Ruth/Sundance Haiku/RC3_Edits/High_Heel_Animations/readme.txt

 Using Ada’s poses (found in the Pose Library in Blender), I exported each to ANIM files.
 I created one additional pose (the default flat foot position) and exported that as well.

-I want to see what they looked like in-world - and they look quite nice!
+I wanted to see what they looked like in-world - and they look quite nice!
 Good work Ada!

 Members of the Ruth 2 community might want to have a look and see how the poses appear when used in-world.
 You can find the animation files in following GitHub directory:  Ruth/Mesh/Avatar Ruth/Sundance Haiku/RC3_Edits/High_Heel_Animations.